 LIFT Project featured American Press Association's "Inclusion Index" series.

 ABOUT THE PROJECT

-The project began in 2022 in Minneapolis/St Paul, Minnesota, and a public report of our findings from research in the Minneapolis/St Paul area will be released in 2023.
-Once complete, the LIFT project plans to launch in other cities to serve Black communities in the Midwest.
-We're interested in working with and supporting researchers, students, journalists, faith leaders, and activists in Midwest and around the United States to create a comprehensive and community-directed project.
-Check out our current team members and stay tuned for updates on our work.
-This project is supported and funded by The Miami Foundation and the John S. and James L. Knight Foundation.
+The project began in 2022 in Minneapolis/St Paul, Minnesota, and was funded by the John S. and James L. Knight Foundation.
+We are currently seeking partners and funding support to continue the work in other cities in the Midwest.
+We're interested in working with and supporting researchers, students, journalists, faith leaders, and activists in Midwest and around the United States to create a comprehensive and community-directed effort.
+Check out our current team members and share our work with others.